experientials/bob-929/Hardware/292/292-POWER-MODULE.md

 The TPS PD Controller can be accessed and master various I2C busses.
 I2C1 connects to STEM.
 I2C2 is a slave on SYS.
 I2C3 is on POWER so it can master the other chips.
+The PD Controller firmware can be patched over I2C or the flash can be written to directly via the 50 pin connector while the board is otherwise not powered or the PD Ctrl is kept in a shut down state.

 By default the chipsets can be controlled by Linux Device Driver Bindings(on i.MX SoM) via the SYS I2C.
 The future direction is to control them by the local MSP430 MCU, which exposes information in the STEM I2C bus.